Link Search Menu Expand Document

 Getting Started with Harmony v3 Drivers and Middleware on PIC32MZ EF MCUs using FreeRTOS

-This tutorial shows you how to use the MHC to create an application that gets you started in developing applications on PIC32MZ EF MCUs using MPLAB Harmony v3 software framework with FreeRTOS™.
+This tutorial shows you how to use the MCC to create an application that gets you started in developing applications on PIC32MZ EF MCUs using MPLAB Harmony v3 software framework with FreeRTOS™.

 Harmony v3 drivers support Asynchronous and Synchronous modes of operation.